stevensona/monod/doc/templates.md

 #### Paragraphs

-You can choose the paragraph alignment using the following special notations on paragraphs (default being centered):
+You can set the paragraph alignment by using the following special notations on paragraphs (centered being the default):

 * `{left}`
 * `{right}`